Aider-AI/aider/aider/website/docs/config/dotenv.md

 {% include special-keys.md %}

-Aider will look for a `.env` file in the root of your git repo or in the current directory.
+Aider will look for a `.env` file in these locations:

+- Your home directory.
+- The root of your git repo.
+- The current directory.
-You can give it an explicit file to load with the `--env-file <filename>` parameter.
+- As specified with the `--env-file <filename>` parameter.

+If the files above exist, they will be loaded in that order.
+Files loaded last will take priority.

 Below is a sample `.env` file, which you can also